08 Apr Chapter 2. Understanding God’s Identity

-Hallowed Be Thy Name Meaning | The Lord’s Prayer
+Hallowed Be Thy Name | Meaning

 Jesus establishes God as a heavenly father figure, but that’s not enough for most of us.
 Without a name, he seems lost in abstraction.
 Try as we might, we simply can’t bring him into view.
 There is only the vague presence of someone hovering around us—like the adult of a Charlie Brown Peanuts Special, always outside the frame, speaking in a strange indecipherable language.
 Jesus understands our predicament, but unlike Moses, who chiseled the Word to fit the hardness of our hearts, 1 he isn’t going to bend the gospel around our weaknesses.
 He’ll allow for the idea that God has a name, but he isn’t about to tell us what it is.

 Why the secrecy?
 Because Jesus understood that once God is given a name such as Yahweh or Elohim, it doesn’t take long before we start asking for special favors.
 2 Jesus, as we know, wanted to break the belief in a God that plays favorites.
 He wanted his followers to realize that in the Father’s eyes all races of people are equal: the gospel of Christ beating at the heart of all true religions.
-“He who is not against us are for us,” 3 proclaimed the carpenter’s son.
+“They who are not against us are for us,” 3 proclaimed the carpenter’s son.
 That includes Buddhists, Muslims, Taoists, Jews, and others.
 What we label ourselves isn’t important as long as we follow Christ’s gospel of love, charity, and good works — as long as we climb the mountain and live up to our potential as God’s children.

-Our journey though is hard and steep — especially at the beginning — which is why when churches offer a shortcut to the kingdom of heaven we are quick to accept.
+Our journey though is hard and steep — especially at the beginning — which is why when churches offer a shortcut to the kingdom of heaven, we are quick to accept.
 It’s quite comforting to think that Jesus did all the legwork, and that we can just coast into heaven on the belief that he is our savior.
 Unfortunately, Jesus never made such a claim.
 In fact, he makes it quite clear that he expects us to do our own walking, carrying our own crosses.
 4 The obstacles we face on the way are our responsibility to remove because, more often than not, they are of are own making.

 One obstacle to the kingdom is our habit of seeking God from without rather than within.
 In Old Testament days, this habit regularly took the form of idol worship.
 Today it is much the same, except we’ve replaced the golden calf with images of Jesus of Nazareth—fetishizing his likeness in our churches, art work, books, and car ornaments.